 We currently look after over 110 million content items from theses, dissertations, preprints, and reports– through to of course journal articles and books/book chapters.

 Many librarians come to Crossref for an account to use retrieve metadata using OpenURL.
 If you’re one of those librarians, you’re in the right place!

 Please review these terms below and get in touch if you agree.
 We will create your account and send you login details within a couple of days.

-We have 13767 members registering journal articles, books, dissertations, preprints, and other content types with us.
+We have over 13k members registering journal articles, books, dissertations, preprints, and other content types with us.

 Our members register content with us including as much metadata as possible, they then use each others’ metadata to link their references and commit to maintaining these links for the long-term.
 There are some figures at our dashboard, a live display of data using our REST API.
 Our members update that metadata all the time.